bashup/mdsh/specs/Doc-Examples.cram.md

     // hey

-(Notice that the output for the each data block includes the line feeds that terminated them.)
+(Notice that the output for each data block includes the line feed that terminated it.)